stopsopa/ipromise/README.md

 ```

-if you want o to feject promise:
+if you want o to reject promise:

 ```javascript